Adolf Baeumker: Life

 The son of a philosophy professor began his military career in the Prussian Army in 1908.
-After attending the military school in Glogow, Poland, he was deployed to the air force in the First World War.
+After attending the military school in Glogau, he was deployed to the air force in the First World War.
 From 1920 to 1927 he worked for the Reichswehr Ministry, from 1924 as a consultant for technical questions of armament in the air force.
 In 1927 he was promoted to the rank of Rittmeister from military service and was until 1932 consultant for research and development of aviation in the Reich Ministry of Transport, from 1931 with the civil rank of a senior government councilor.

 Nazi era

 Baeumker joined the Nazi party in 1933.
 From 1933 to 1941 he was head of the Aviation Research and Development Department at the Reichswehr Ministry, from 1938 he was ministerial director.
 He played a key role in the expansion and development of German aviation research institutes, founded the "Association for Aviation Research" in 1933, the "Lilienthal Society for Aviation Research" two years later, and in 1936 the "German Academy of Aviation Research".
 Baeumker was chancellor of this academy from 1937.
 On his initiative, the "Central for Scientific Reporting of Aviation Research of the General Aircraft Master (ZWB)" was founded in Berlin-Adlershof on November 1, 1933; it was not only a documentation center for specialist literature, but also played an important role in authorizing publications.